How to use superscript, subscript & footnotes in Datawrapper

-How to display subscript and superscript
+How to display subscripts and superscripts

-In Datawrapper, you can use subscripts and superscripts with Unicode characters that you can copy and paste into your data.
+In Datawrapper, you can use subscripts and superscripts with Unicode characters that you copy and paste into your data.
 To translate text into Unicode characters, use the Tiny Text Generator (external link) or copy the characters from the tables below.

 Here's a list of Unicode characters that you can copy and paste directly into your data: